-The dress code is a set of rules Delegates must follow that dictates the attire they have to adopt during the INTERMUN Model.
-This is a code in order to follow and respect the formality that the Model represents, so it must be extrically implemented by each member of the Model, Delegates, Chairs, Secretariat.
+The dress code is a set of rules Delegates must follow that dictates the attire they must adopt during the MUNICT model.
+This is a code in order to follow and respect the formality that the model represents, so it must be extrically implemented by each member of the model, Delegates, Chairs, Secretariat.

-It will be evaluated by the Secretariat at the beginning of the Model.
+It will be evaluated by the Secretariat at the beginning of the mode.
 In case a participant breaches the following attire rules, they will be sanctioned with a warning.